daveabrock/ImageUploader/README.md

 This function app does three things:

-- Grabs today's "image of the day" from NASA APOD API
+- Grabs today's "image of the day" from NASA APOD API using an Azure Functions timer trigger
 - Copies image to Azure Blob Storage
 - Adds metadata (including the new Azure Storage URI to Cosmos DB)